Shinnecock asserts ancient fishing rights

 Court papers cite the Shinnecock tribe’s rights to free trade under the 1664 Fort Albany Treaty, and the 1659 Wyandanch Deed with Southampton Town.
 That agreement provides for the tribe to keep “our privilege of fishing, fowling or gathering of berries, or any other thing for our use,” Silva’s court papers say.

-In the motion, Scott M. Moore, an attorney for Silva, said three prior cases against tribal members who fished tribal waters were dismissed.
+In the motion, Scott M. Moore, an attorney for Silva, said three prior cases against tribal members who fished tribal waters were dismissed on the grounds of the tribe’s ancient fishing rights.

 In one, Southampton Town Court Justice Deborah Kooperstein noted DEC officers’ “failure to have clarity with regard to the exact boundaries constituting tribal fishing territory.”

-Silva’s court papers include a trial transcript in which Farrish acknowledges he was “trained that the Shinnecock Reservation is ‘off limits’ and he was not sure how far the reservation boundaries extended into the surrounding waters.”
+Silva’s court papers include trial transcript in which the officer who had issued tickets to others said he was “trained that the Shinnecock Reservation is ‘off limits’ and he was not sure how far the reservation boundaries extended into the surrounding waters.”
 The DEC spokesman declined to discuss the assertion.

 In an interview, Silva said he believes the tribe’s fishing rights extend to all New York State waters, and perhaps farther, “as far as the whale could swim.”

-Note: Correction: A previous version of this article misidentified Heady Creek and misspelled David Taobi Silva’s name in a headline.